• start here

 • Lewis & Lewis

-These insurance companies are both highly rated and offer a range of policies for any trip to Baja or mainland Mexico, but after speaking to one of their agents no fewer than 6 times (who even called up Banjercito to ask questions about a permit on our behalf), we eventually chose Baja Bound— more on our specific policy below!
+These insurance companies are all highly rated and offer a range of policies for any trip to Baja or mainland Mexico, but after speaking to one of their agents no fewer than 6 times (who even called up Banjercito to ask questions about a permit on our behalf), we eventually chose Baja Bound— more on our specific policy below!

 I did heaps of research and spoke to multiple agents from both companies to understand the best way to insure our converted van while travelling through Baja and mainland Mexico.
 Here’s absolutely everything I learned, plus detailed quotes for 5 different Mexican auto insurance policies provided at the end of this post!